 The story continued....
 I snow sculpt because it's a blast.
 I enjoy the challenge of designing and building the structures and receive equal enjoyment from the interaction with the community.
 Each winter I have hundreds of great discussions with local kids and their parents, community members, taxi drivers, Canada Post workers, delivery specialists, and many who just hang out their car window for a quick chat.
 It's also a great workout!
 It's also a very reasonable hobby as costs are minimal.
 And lastly, I don't worry about storing my 'art' as it always melts off to a better place.

 This website attempts to share my journey in snow.
 In the menu system you will find a yearly history of my creations and, if you are interested, you can follow my development as an artist.
 Elsewhere you will find more detail on many topics such as: how to make a tower of snow, how I make the eyes, how I make them spin, how I use plasticine to improve my sculpting skills, how I create the eyes and more.
 And everything is free!
 Enjoy!

 And lastly, consider joining my virtual and socially distanced snow sculpting club!
 I created the club to help us all survive the pandemic of 2020!
 Check out the menu above for the appropriate link.
-But even if you don't join the club, the page will show you how to get started with snow sculpting--even when the snow is non-packing!
+But even if you don't join the club, the page will show you how to get started with snow sculpting--especially when the snow is non-packing!
 Included on the page is detailed instructions on how to make the snow pounding tool I designed--it's called the QP7000!
 I do NOT sell this tool—remember, everything is free!

 Thanks for being curious enough to visit my site!